planetfederal/qgis-suite-plugin/doc/gui.rst

 - Draggin a QGIS group element into a GeoServer element.
 If the element belongs to a workspace or it is a workspace itself, the group is published and all layers that do not exist in the catalog and need to be published as well, their corresponding stores will be added to that workspace.
 Otherwise, the default workspace will be used.

 Multiple elements can be selected and dragged, as long as they are of the same type.

+GeoServer layers can be dragged onto the QGIS canvas to add them to the project.
+The corresponding WFS/WCS layer will be created as in the case of using the *Add to QGIS project* menu option, already described.